-Qualitative Research provides us with the human side of research, providing researchers with an opportunity to understand “how", "why” in great detail, often for a smaller number of participants.
-Utilization of descriptive and projective techniques allows the researcher to uncover unmet needs, pain points, and opportunities to create products, services, and approaches to serve the target market being studied.
-These techniques are very much in line with Advanis work using descriptive choice methods – participants reveal their preferences for features and services rather than state them directly (which is aligned with actual purchase behavior).
+Qualitative Research provides us with the human side of research, providing researchers with an opportunity to understand “how” and “why” in great detail, often for a smaller number of participants.
+Leveraging descriptive and projective techniques allows us to uncover unmet needs, pain points, and opportunities to create products, services, communications, and approaches to serve the population being studied.
+These techniques are very much in line with Advanis work using descriptive choice methods – participants indirectly reveal their preferences for features and services rather than stating them directly.

 The Advanis team includes skilled qualitative researchers and moderators.
-We use the best method for the project specifications, including research needs, budget, and timeline.
+We apply the most appropriate method based on the project specifications, including research needs, budget, and timeline.
 Our methods include, but are not limited to:

-- Focus Groups: Focus groups are an ideal method to explore commonality and differences in experiences with products, programs, or services.
-Typically held in medium to large population centres, focus groups are an excellent way for back-room observers to see and hear respondent experiences and needs first hand.
+- In-Person or Online Focus Groups: Focus groups are an ideal method to explore commonality and differences in experiences with products, programs, or services.
+They are an excellent way for back-room observers to see and hear respondent experiences and needs first hand.

-- Online Qualitative Groups: Online qualitative research allow researchers to gather participants from across the country into a singular online group.
-Activities online can include interviews, discussions, and creative activities.
-Online allows for all participants to offer their opinions, without being drowned out by other participants.
-Typically taking place over multiple days, online qualitative allows time for reflection, or for stimulii revisions.
+- Online Discussion Groups: Online discussion groups allow researchers to gather participants from across the country into a single online discussion.
+Activities can include interviews, discussions, and creative activities.
+Online discussion groups allow for all participants to offer their opinions, without being drowned out by other participants.
+Typically taking place over multiple days, online discussion groups allow time for reflection, or for stimuli revisions.

-- Stakeholder Workshops: Facilitated discussions with key internal or external stakeholders in order to develop future focused insights and ideas related to the research question.
+- Stakeholder Workshops: Facilitated discussions with key internal or external stakeholders in order to develop future-focused insights and ideas related to the research questions.

-- Online Mark-up tools: can be incorporated into both qualitative research or quantitative surveys, mark-up tools provide initial and detailed impressions of visual stimulii such as advertising, websites, or packaging.
+- Online Markup Tools: Advanis regularly incorporates online markup tools into both qualitative research or quantitative surveys to collect initial and detailed impressions of visual stimuli such as advertising, websites, or packaging.